 On the 3 September 1939, the SS Athenia was torpedoed by a German submarine in the Western Approaches, resulting in the death of 117 civilian passengers and crew.
-Several ships responded to her distress call including the HMS Electra.
+Several ships responded to her distress call including HMS Electra.
 She was the first UK ship to be sunk by Germany during the Second World War.
 Researcher Charlotte Ward has looked into this story and uncovered a personal connection.

 I am currently undertaking a project to research and build my family tree.
 Through this process I have uncovered several interesting stories and characters amongst my ancestors but have been particularly drawn to the life of my great-grandfather George Edwin Price.
 George, my dad’s maternal grandfather, was born in Staffordshire in 1898 and, just before the outbreak of the First World War, joined the Royal Navy.
 As a naval historian, I was particularly fascinated by his naval career and wanted to learn more.
 Using records found in my parent's loft as well as genealogy websites like Ancestry, we found out more about his career in the navy, which spanned the First and Second World Wars.
-His records also gave us an insight into how he looked -he had blue eyes, was 5ft 1, a fair complexion and had tattoos of anchors on his forearms.
+His records also gave us an insight into how he looked -he had blue eyes, a fair complexion and had tattoos of anchors on his forearms.
 The first ship he served on, as a boy, was HMS Impregnable.

 On the 31 May 1916, Britain was involved in the largest naval battle of the First World War – the Battle of Jutland - and George Edwin, now an 18 year old Able Seaman, was serving on board HMS Constance during this battle.
 After Jutland, George moved around several ships including the Pembroke and Diligence.
 In 1923, George had settled in Mile End and married Agnes Groom.
 Two years later he had his first daughter, Molly, followed by his second daughter, Lilian Nancy (my paternal grandmother) in 1932.
 Lilian would not only have a father in the navy but her future husband, Leonard George, would also serve during and after the Second World War.
-At the outbreak of the Second World War, George served on the HMS Electra, one of nine E – class destroyers.
+At the outbreak of the Second World War, George served on HMS Electra, one of nine E – class destroyers.
 Whilst looking through his naval records, I came across the below letter addressed to the crew of the Electra from survivors from the Athenia.
 I was curious about the story behind the letter and endeavoured to find out more.

 "Gentlemen, On behalf of the passengers and crew you rescued from SS Athenia I thank you one and all for your capable and efficient rescue, your courtesy and most open hearted kindness to us all.
 It is really difficult to express our gratitude but the traditions of His Majesty's Navy are so well known that it suffices for me to say that as soon it became apparent you were going to pick us up we knew that it would be home to us all aboard from the youngest child upwards.
 You have upheld the tradition well Electra and have earned our deepest and everlasting gratitude.
 On behalf of those you have picked up I remain most gratefully yours, John R McDonald"